-4.2.1.2 Alternative 2: Extension of Existing Beach Template and Disposal at Mid-town
+4.2.1.2 Alternative 4: Extension of Existing Beach Template and Placement at Mid-town

-The proposed additional beach template should not result in any additional impacts to nesting sea turtles as the quantity of material will not increase, only the location of the material.
+Effects to nesting sea turtles at the proposed extension of the existing beach template and placement at Mid-Town should be similar to those assessed at the existing beach placement template.
 Nesting numbers for all the Mid-town area are historically slightly lower per mile (Table 4) to the existing beach template, therefore additional nesting turtle impacts are not expected.
-With additional disposal options, the existing beach template may be used less frequently, allowing more time for natural beach contours to develop between events.
+With additional placement options, the existing beach template may be used less frequently, allowing more time for natural beach contours to develop between events.

 The Corps has determined that the presence of the hopper dredge in the nearshore waters would have a minor and temporary impact the physical or biological features (PBF) and primary constituent elements (PCE) of loggerhead critical habitat unit LOGG-N-19 during construction.
 Hatchling egress from the water's edge to open water and nesting female transit back and forth between the open water and the nesting beach during nesting season could be hindered by the presence of the hopper dredge and pipeline.
-As there is a prohibition of beach disposal during the turtle nesting season, there would not be an expected impact to LOGG-T-FL-12.
+As there is a prohibition of beach placement during the turtle nesting season, there would not be an expected impact to LOGG-T-FL-12.
 Therefore, the Corps has determined that the project will not destroy or adversely modify loggerhead critical habitat.